top of page

 • scientific ownership and decision authority,

-• methodology approval and validation responsibility,
+• responsibility for methodology approval and validation,

-• deliverable acceptance criteria and final sign-off,
+• acceptance criteria for deliverables and final sign-off,

-Typical guidance (non-binding):
+Typical guidance (non-binding)

 2) Role Definitions (Function-Based Titles)